-&lt;sup>43 See Critical and Emerging Technologies List Update (whitehouse.gov).
+&lt;sup>58 See Critical and Emerging Technologies List Update (whitehouse.gov).

-- ownership/control by foreign entities, foreign shareholders, foreign state or foreign individuals; - c.
+- Country of incorporation, the extent of the ownership/level control by foreign entities, whether the entity is state owned or controlled, a summary of the ownership breakdown of the foreign entity, and the percentage of ownership/control by foreign entities, foreign shareholders, foreign state or foreign individuals; - c.
 The rationale for proposing a foreign entity participate (must address criteria above); - d.
 A description of the project's anticipated contributions to the United States economy; - How the project will benefit the United States, including manufacturing, contributions to employment in the United States and growth in new markets and jobs in the United States; - How the project will promote manufacturing of products and/or services in the United States; - e.
 A description of how the foreign entity's participation is essential to the project; - f.
 A description of the likelihood of Intellectual Property (IP) being created from the work and the treatment of any such IP; and - g.
 Countries where the work will be performed (Note: if any work is proposed to be conducted outside the United States, the applicant must also complete a separate request foreign work waiver.)